gvdpol/PracticalDevOps/docs/Intro_Release_Pipeline/CONTINUOUS-INTEGRATION.md

 ## Create our first Build Definition

 ### Step 1.
-Navigate to the "Pipelines" hub and click on "Builds"
+Navigate to the "Pipelines" hub and click on "Pipelines"

 ![Build And Release Hub](<media/VSTS-BuildAndRelease-Hub.png>)